‘Needy’ art students?

 Do you ever look across a sea of waving hands in your classroom and despair?
 Some classes are worse than others, but the slide toward helplessness, giving up or not even trying in the first place seems to be a problem that Art teachers frequently have to tackle.
 Developing independent learners is a unique challenge for Art teachers.

-So, here are my top five tips – I hope they are useful for you too:
+So, here are my top five tips – I hope they are useful for you too!

-- Green and red paper cups
+Green and red paper cups

-- Rewarding the right things
+Rewarding the right things

 What are your tips for building resilience and independence in your art room?